 Mix into a paste and apply a small amount to a toothbrush specially made for dogs (like this simple, affordable dual-ended brush).
 Brush surfaces of teeth and inner cheeks thoroughly.

 - 1 cube of chicken or beef bullion

 - 6–7 mint leaves

 Put ingredients into your food processor and pulse until fully combined.
 This homemade dog toothpaste mixture will keep for two weeks, stored in an airtight container in your fridge.
-Use a pea-sized amount.
+Use only a pea-sized amount.

 Spice it Up